What can you do with a good credit score? That’s a question all of us should be asking when we see a double-digit rise in our score.

 Also, leverage your higher scores by shopping around with new companies.
 Not only will your lower scores get you better quotes, but, in some cases, insurance companies will offer better (or worse) rates than they did the year before.

-Shopping around for new rates to match your new credit scores could save you around $360 a year, Lakin wrote.
+Shopping around for new rates to match your new credit scores could save you about $360 a year.

 5. Refinance Your Auto Loan